vishalcloudyuga/digitalocean-cloudyuga-cicd-k8s-webinars/webinar1/1-container-images/1-dockerfiles/1-README.md

 ## Dockerfiles
 Docker builds the container images automatically by reading the instructions from a `Dockerfile`.
 A `Dockerfile` is a text file that consist of all the commands required to assemble a container image.
-Using `docker build` command we can create an automated build that executes several command-line instructions provided in `Dockerfile`.
-The `docker build` command builds an image from a `Dockerfile` and a `context`.
+Using `docker image build` command we can create an automated build that executes several command-line instructions provided in `Dockerfile`.
+The `docker image build` command builds an image from a `Dockerfile` and a `context`.
 The `context` is the set of files required to create a environment and run applications in container image.

 ## Demo